gieitlaldywithamy/jsIntroHW/hw.md

 outerFunction();
 console.log('the murderer is ', murderer);
 ```
+Murder is rick, but in outer function it will be valerie
 ### Episode 7 - Make up your own episode/s!

 Make up your own episode which can be whatever you wish and the rest of the class will work out together what happened and what the output will be.